PROFILE

 Fund (IMF) but failed to follow through on

-reforms in large part because of a preoccupation
+reforms in large part because of preoccupation

 with the government's domestic political